 Many personal injury cases settle before trial.
 Some resolve during the insurance claims process before a lawsuit is filed, while others go through multiple stages of a lawsuit before opposing parties agree to a settlement.

-Every case is unique, but trial is a possibility for anyone.
+Every case is unique, but a trial is a possibility for anyone.
 Even though you might want to avoid going to court, participating in legal proceedings is sometimes necessary to recover the compensation owed to you.
 Negotiations might hit a roadblock, requiring you to present your case before a judge and jury.

 Regardless of what happens, hiring a personal injury lawyer is crucial.
 They have the necessary experience and skills to fight for you during an insurance claim and in court.
 You should not pursue action without legal representation.
 Without an attorney, it’s likely you’ll obtain less compensation than you would if you had legal help.

 What Is a Trial Lawyer?

 A trial lawyer represents clients in lawsuits.
 Personal injury lawyers are usually trial lawyers and can handle civil lawsuits involving various cases, such as:

 - Dangerous drugs

 Trial attorneys guide accident victims through legal proceedings.
 They can investigate, gather evidence, and argue cases in court.
 The primary responsibilities of a personal injury trial lawyer include:

 - Analyzing the available evidence and determining whether to present it in court

 - Filing all necessary legal documents by the required deadlines